 – A reasonable cause statement must be attached to each delinquent information return filed for which reasonable cause is being requested.

 Information returns filed with amended returns will not be automatically subject to audit but may be selected for audit through the existing audit selection processes that are in place for any tax or information returns.

-Unreported Income or Don’t Qualify for Delinquency?
+Unreported Income or You Do not Qualify for DIIRSP?

 You still have options, but you would submit directly to one of the specific Offshore Voluntary Disclosure Programs.

 Golding & Golding: About our International Tax Law Firm

 Golding & Golding specializes exclusively in international tax, and specifically IRS offshore disclosure.

 We are the “go-to” firm for other Attorneys, CPAs, Enrolled Agents, Accountants, and Financial Professionals across the globe.
 Our attorneys have worked with thousands of clients on offshore disclosure matters, including FATCA & FBAR.